Flotomate/product_docs/source/service-catalog/introduction-service-catalog.rst

 ========

-In the subsequent sections, we are going to create a Service Item for employee on-board (in Marketing) which is going to be used by the HR department.
+In the subsequent sections, we are going to create a Service Item for employee on-board (in Marketing) which is going to be used by the HR department of Acme.Inc.
 In this hypothetical scenario, a person from the HR department will interact with a Service Item (created from a Template called On-Board) to create credentials for new joiners in the Marketing department.

 - Learn about the process involved in creating a Service Item from scratch (:doc:`service-catalog-workflow`).